bryantrobbins/jenkinsutils/README.md

-jenkinsclient
+jenkinsutils
 =============

-A simple Java client for the Jenkins Remote API
+A set of Java utils for Jenkins.
+As of 3/2014, just an HTTP client for kicking off jobs via the Remote API.